 We find that foreign ownership increases compliance on both wages and working conditions, contradicting the contention that higher wages in foreign-owned firms compensate workers for worse working conditions.
 In addition, we find a robust positive relationship between wages and working conditions in the sample as a whole, suggesting that efficiency wages or a similar theory more accurately explains the behavior of these exporting firms than compensating differentials.
 This positive relationship is stronger in domestically owned firms than in foreign-owned firms, but the relationship remains positive, fairly large, and statistically significant even in foreign-owned firms.
 Due to the lack of evidence in support of compensating differential theory, we conclude that both foreign ownership and exogenously imposed improvements in working conditions improve net worker welfare.

 Warren, Cael, "Globalization and the Wage-Working Conditions Relationship: A Case Study of Cambodian Garment Factories" (2009).
 Economics Honors Projects.
-Paper 25.
+25.

 © Copyright is owned by author of this document